ROBOTIS-GIT/emanual/docs/en/dxl/ax/ax-12a.md

 |    103     |     19200      |     -0.160%     |
 |    207     |      9600      |     -0.160%     |

-`Note` Less than 3% of the baud rate error margin will not affect to UART communication.
+**NOTE** : Less than 3% of the baud rate error margin will not affect to UART communication.
 {: .notice}

 ### <a name="return-delay-time"></a>**[Return Delay Time (5)](#return-delay-time-5)**